Saket6198/NLP-Project-A/README.md

  - Language Models:
       - RoBERTa (Robustly Optimized BERT apporach)
-      - BERT (Bidirectional Encoder Representations from Transformers)
+      - distillBERT (Bidirectional Encoder Representations from Transformers)

 ## Comparative Analysis:
 The comparative analysis of different models highlights their effectiveness in classifying individuals into the correct disease risk category (high-risk or low-risk).